 All adults who work in school have a responsibility to read and understand all safeguarding policies and act in accordance at all times.

 E-Safety is a crucial part of safeguarding children.
-It is important that parents/carers talk to their children about how to keep themselves safe and know what websites and/or social media children are using.
+Alongside the school curriculum, it is important that parents/carers talk to their children about how to keep themselves safe and know what websites and/or social media children are using.

 There is lots of useful links and information on the E-Safety page of the school website.